h2020-westlife-eu/virtualfolder/README.md

 vagrant up
 ```

-After installation, the new virtual machine can be accessed via web browser `http://[vm.ip.address]:[port]/`
+The new virtual machine can be accessed via web browser `http://[vm.ip.address]:[port]/`
 By default, `http://localhost:8080`
 Virtual folder provides WEBDAV API at `http://[vm.ip.address]:[port]/webdav` e.g. `http://localhost:8080/webdav`

 Inside VM, the files of the current working directory of host are mounted into <code>/vagrant</code>
 and the repositories of virtual folder are accessible at <code>/home/vagrant/work</code>

-For other installation options or detailed instructions follow: [Installation guide](doc/installation-guide.md).
+For further installation options follow: [Installation guide](doc/installation-guide.md).

 ## Integration